About CBMC Supported Language Features

 Assertions

-Only standard ANSI-C expressions are allowed as assertions.
+Standard ANSI-C expressions are allowed as assertions; in addition, Spec#-style quantifiers are supported.
 Assertions are verified to be true for all possible non-deterministic choices given that any assumption executed prior to the assertion is true.

 Arrays Multi-dimensional arrays and dynamically-sized arrays are supported Lower and upper bound of arrays, even for arrays with dynamic size